liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

         }

 Once you've created your module and specified its dependencies, you'll need to define your rule's behavior.
-The behavior of your rule is controlled from a Java class file that you create.
+How your rule behaves is controlled by a Java class file that you create.

 1. Create a unique package name in the module's `src` directory, and create a